UN-OIC Biennial General Meeting on Coordination Convenes in Astana

 Astana, Kazakhstan - On 22 July 2024, the 16th UN-OIC Biennial General Meeting on Coordination commenced in Astana, Kazakhstan, hosted by the Islamic Organization for Food Security (IOFS).
 This pivotal event marks a significant milestone in ongoing efforts to strengthen collaboration and coordination between the United Nations (UN) and the Organization of Islamic Cooperation (OIC).

 The three-day meeting, spanning from 22-24 July, features intensive deliberations across three Working Sessions focused on key thematic areas crucial to the sustainable development agenda.
 Discussions will encompass political cooperation, economic and scientific collaboration, and initiatives addressing cultural, social, and humanitarian issues pertinent to member states.The opening ceremony welcomed distinguished guests including His Excellency Mr. Alibek Bakayev, Deputy Minister of Foreign Affairs of the Republic of Kazakhstan; His Excellency Amb.
-Mr. Khalid Khiari, UN Assistant Secretary-General for the Middle East and Asia and the Pacific; and His Excellency Prof. Ahmad Kawesa Sengendo, OIC Assistant Secretary-General for Economic Affairs.
-The gathering brought together 100 representatives of UN and OIC agencies, as well as other high-level participants committed to advancing shared objectives.In his welcoming address, the Director-General of IOFS extended gratitude to representatives from UN and OIC agencies for their steadfast dedication to fostering cooperation amidst the pressing challenges faced by Member States.
+Mr. Khalid Khiari, UN Assistant Secretary-General for the Middle East and Asia and the Pacific; His Excellency Prof. Ahmad Kawesa Sengendo, OIC Assistant Secretary-General for Economic Affairs; and the Director General of IOFS, Amb.
+Berik Aryn.
+The gathering brought together 100 representatives of UN and OIC agencies, as well as other high-level participants committed to advancing shared objectives.In his welcoming address, the Director-General of IOFS, Amb.
+Berik Aryn extended gratitude to representatives from UN and OIC agencies for their steadfast dedication to fostering cooperation amidst the pressing challenges faced by Member States.
 He underscored the importance of aligning efforts with the UN 2030 Agenda for Sustainable Development and the OIC-2025 Programme of Action.
 Reflecting on progress since the previous session, the Director-General emphasized the imperative of enhanced coordination to effectively implement the agreed-upon Matrix.
 Proposing concrete mechanisms, he outlined initiatives such as identifying synergies within strategic plans, establishing a permanent UN-OIC Joint Task Force, convening thematic working groups, and instituting an Integrated Data and Information Sharing System.

 Highlighting partnerships with relevant UN agencies, the Director-General announced the signing of a Letter of Intent between IOFS and the Food and Agriculture Organization (FAO), aimed at bolstering institutional cooperation in member states including Afghanistan, Chad, Djibouti, Gambia, Kazakhstan, Mauritania, Nigeria, Somalia, and Tajikistan.